SamanthaBooth81/clay_and_fire/README.md

 - logging out and back in to ensure they worked
 - Confirming the account via email
 - Checking the Admin panel for confirmed email addresses
+- Attempting to create an account with an email address that already exists

 The above ensured the user accounts were generated.